Steps to becoming a supported lodgings provider

 - child protection procedures

-Step 6: Meeting a young person
+Step 6: Meet your social worker and young person

-Step 7: Making a placement agreement
+Step 7: Make your placement agreement

 Get in touch

 or call 0800 801 530 or 03330 139 954

 "Sharing my skills and hobbies has helped.
 My interest in classic motorcycles was a huge success with one young person - he learnt to ride and maintain his bike and went on to restore his own classic car." - Terry